ohNwghtEG/Multi-Asset-Portfolio-Performance-Risk-Dashboard/README.md

 **Imagine you invested money like this: 40% in a big US stock fund, 25% in bonds, 15% in gold, 10% in tech stocks, and 10% in Bitcoin.
 This code answers the question: "How would that mix of investments have performed from 2018 to 2024, and how risky was it?"**

-- Grabs historical prices for those five investments from Yahoo Finance, going back to 2018.
+- Firstly, our code grabs the historical prices for those five investments from Yahoo Finance, going back to 2018.
 - Also grabs a "safe" interest rate (like what you'd earn on a Treasury bill) so it can judge whether the portfolio's returns were actually worth the risk taken.
 - Calculates how much $1 invested would have grown to over time for each asset and for the whole blended portfolio — this is the classic "growth chart" you see in investment brochures.
 - Tracks the worst losses — how far each investment fell from its peak at any point (a "drawdown" chart), which tells you how painful it would've been to hold through the bad times.